Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 In 1947 Mary Ann married Victor Robert Bissley, 20 years her senior.

-Victory Robert Bissley was born in Maidenhead in 1897 to Frank Bissley, a general builder and his wife Elizabeth Beaumont.
+Victor Robert Bissley was born on 16th May 1897, to Frank Bissley, a general builder, and his wife Elizabeth Beaumont, in Maidenhead, Berkshire.

-In 1901, four year old Victor is living with his parents and elder siblings at 2 All Saints Avenue, Maidenhead.
-He is still there ten years laster in 1911, where he is listed as a schoolboy.
+In 1901, four-year-old Victor is living with his parents and elder siblings at 2 All Saints Avenue, Maidenhead.
+He is still there ten years later in 1911, where he is listed as a schoolboy.

-In the decmber of 1915 Victor enlisted with the Royal Engineers.
-At that time he was working as a GWR (Great Western Railway) clerk.
-During his service Victor suffered greatly with I.C.T (inflamed conective tissue) Feet, due to the amount of marching soilders did at the time and the poor weather conditions in the trneches.
+In the December of 1915 Victor enlisted with the Royal Engineers.
+At that time, he was working as a Great Western Railway clerk.
+During his service Victor suffered greatly with inflamed connective tissue in his feet, due to the amount of marching, and the poor weather conditions in the trenches.
 Victor was admitted several times to Eastbourne Military Hospital in Sussex.
 Eventually Victor had to undergo an operation on his foot to extract a toenail.

 Wednesday, 23 January 2013